From the Field

 How has the Syrian conflict affected the children of Syria?

 The war has had a devastating impact on the children of Syria.
 According to UNICEF, approximately 7.5 million children in Syria urgently need aid, with millions forced to flee their homes as refugees.
 Many Syrian children have never known a time without war.
-Here’s how the war is affecting Syrian children today.
+Here’s how the war in Syria is affecting Syrian children today.

 • Child marriage and abuse: Syrian children are more vulnerable to sexual abuse and exploitation in the unfamiliar and overcrowded conditions in refugee camps and informal tent settlements.
 Families desperate for income may be more prone to arrange marriages for their young daughters in exchange for dowries.

-• Recruitment of child soldiers: Both government forces and armed groups have been known to recruit children to fight in the conflict, putting them in harm’s way and robbing them of their childhood.
+• Recruitment of child soldiers: Armed groups and government forces have recruited children to fight in the conflict, putting them in harm’s way and robbing them of their childhood.

 BACK TO QUESTIONS